 Types of Debt

 As a consumer, the idea of accumulating debt can be a daunting but necessary part of building your credit.
 For some, accumulating debt can feel a bit like you’re digging yourself further into a hole with no ladder to climb out.
 The best resource to equip yourself with is the knowledge to familiarize yourself with your debts.
+The most common types of debts are collected by creditors are credit card debts, student loan debts, medical debts, and others.
 Below is a list of the most common consumer debts most people have accumulated in their lives.

 If you’re having trouble keeping current on your debt payments the Law Offices of Marshall D Schultz can help you create smart, individually designed, debt repayment options.
 Our lawyers have over 50 years of experience in this practice so even if filing for bankruptcy isn’t your plan, we can help you resolve your financial concerns.